-By Philip Payne, PhD, FACMI, Robert J. Terry Professor and founding Director of the Institute for Informatics at Washington University School of Medicine in St. Louis
+Written by Philip Payne, PhD, FACMI, the Robert J. Terry Professor and founding director of the Institute for Informatics at the School of Medicine

 When I am asked to speak to the general public about the emerging role of informatics, I often start with an unusual example: buying an airline ticket.

 If I were to talk to an airline representative at an airport anywhere in the world, or make a call to a customer service representative, or access a web site or mobile phone application, my personal preferences and details are always available and can be used expedite a purchase of a ticket, a change in an itinerary, or to make travel easier or more enjoyable.
 These individuals or tools know my travel history, my preferred mode of payment, what types of seats I like to sit in on any number of airplanes, as well as the types of special meals I might like to order.
 In effect, they are able to personalize my experience as a traveler, using all of the data they have collected about me, over many, many years of travel.

 This example illustrates how much of our daily lives are impacted by the data-driven advances, and I could have given similar examples from shopping online to interacting with social media.
 However, when it comes to visiting a doctor, we still have substantial work to do in order to realize the ongoing impact of data-driven and personalized wellness promotion and care delivery.
 Addressing this set of needs is the core focus of the scientific field we call biomedical informatics, or just informatics to be more concise.

 I want people to view informatics as the broker that sits between technology and the social sciences.
 For example, as researchers, we all want access high-quality data so we can build the evidence base that will support personalized medicine.
 Informaticians know how to both gather that high-quality data and then effectively implement new evidence and innovations informed by that data at the point-of-care and beyond.

 I want people to view informatics as the broker that sits between technology and the social sciences.